 Potentially Significant Impact Less Than Significant With Mitigation Incorporated Less Than Significant Impact No Impact /II.
-GEC OLO GY AND SOILS: Would the Project; a. ectly or indirectly cause potential substantial adverse ects, including the risk of loss, injury, or death involving: i.
+(GEC DLOGY AND SOILS: Would the project; a.
+Directly or indirectly cause potential substantial adverse effects, including the risk of loss, injury, or death involving: i.
 Rupture of a known earthquake fault, as delineated on the most recent Alquist-Priolo Earthquake Fault Zoning Map, issued by the State Geologist for the area or based on other substantial evidence of a known fault?
 Refer to Division of Mines and Geology Special Publication 42. \boxtimes ii.
 Strong seismic ground shaking? \boxtimes iii.
 Seismic-related ground failure, including liquefaction? \boxtimes iv.
 Landslides? \boxtimes b.
-Res sult in substantial soil erosion or the loss of topsoil? \boxtimes C. tho and located on a geologic unit or soil that is unstable, or it would become unstable as a result of the Project, id potentially result in on- or off-site landslide, lateral leading, subsidence, liquefaction or collapse? d. the located on expansive soil, as defined in Table 18-1-B of Uniform Building Code (1994), creating substantial ect or indirect risks to life or property? \boxtimes e. sep wh we soils incapable of adequately supporting the use of otic tanks or alternative waste water disposal systems ere sewers are not available for the disposal of waste ter? f. ectly or indirectly destroy a unique paleontological purce or site or unique geologic feature?
+Result in substantial soil erosion or the loss of topsoil? \boxtimes c.
+Be located on a geologic unit or soil that is unstable, or that would become unstable as a result of the project, and potentially result in on- or off-site landslide, lateral spreading, subsidence, liquefaction or collapse? d.
+Be located on expansive soil, as defined in Table 18-1-B of the Uniform Building Code (1994), creating substantial direct or indirect risks to life or property? \boxtimes e.
+Have soils incapable of adequately supporting the use of septic tanks or alternative waste water disposal systems where sewers are not available for the disposal of waste water? \boxtimes f.
+Directly or indirectly destroy a unique paleontological resource or site or unique geologic feature? \boxtimes

 - a.
-The following discusses the potential for the Project to expose people or structures to substantial adverse effects because of various geologic hazards.
+The following discusses the potential for the project to expose people or structures to substantial adverse effects because of various geologic hazards.
 The City is within a seismically active area.
 According to the Metropolitan Bakersfield General Plan, major active fault systems border the southern portion of the San Joaquin Valley.
 Among these major active fault systems include the San Andreas, Breckenridge-Kern County, Garlock, Pond Poso, and White Wolf faults.
 There are numerous additional smaller faults suspected to occur within the Bakersfield area, which may or may not be active.
 The active faults have a maximum credible Richter magnitude that ranges from 6.0 (Breckenridge-Kern County) to 8.3 (San Andreas).
 Potential seismic hazards in the planning area involve strong ground shaking, fault rupture, liquefaction, and landslides. - i.
 No Impact.
 Ground rupture is ground deformation that occurs along the surface trace of a fault during an earthquake.
-According to the California Department of Conservation's Earthquake Zones of Required Investigation map, the Project site is not located within an earthquake fault zone.
-Therefore, the Project would not expose people or structures to potential substantial adverse effects involving rupture of a known earthquake fault.
+According to the California Department of Conservation's Earthquake Zones of Required Investigation map, the project site is not located within an earthquake fault zone.
+Therefore, the project would not expose people or structures to potential substantial adverse effects involving rupture of a known earthquake fault.